davidgan1218/Poker-Game/README.md

 6. Fix up chat functionality and participant sidebar.

+7. Use React for front-end and just query the Django back-end (will need to use Django REST framework), since Django templates are quite limited.

-7. Add in other poker games like Blackjack.
+8. Look into adding in other poker games like Blackjack.